Club History 1923 – 2012

 – coach based long week-end holiday in the spring,

-– car based 5-day holiday in the autumn,
+– car based or coach based 5-day holiday in the autumn,

 – several social outings per year.